Skip to main content

 The gut microbiome adds another layer of control over estrogen levels.
 An imbalanced microbiome, or “dysbiosis,” can lead to a state of low-grade systemic inflammation.
 This inflammation can, in turn, increase aromatase activity throughout the body, leading to higher estrogen levels.
 This means that a poorly managed gut could be working against the action of your prescribed Anastrozole, forcing you to rely more heavily on the medication to keep estrogen in check.

 This is where specific types of fiber become clinically relevant.
-These fibers act as prebiotics, promoting the growth of beneficial bacteria that produce anti-inflammatory short-chain (SCFAs).
+These fibers act as prebiotics, promoting the growth of beneficial bacteria that produce anti-inflammatory short-chain fatty acids (SCFAs).
 By improving gut health and reducing systemic inflammation, a strategic fiber intake can help to naturally down-regulate aromatase expression.
 This creates a synergistic effect with your AI, allowing for more stable and effective estrogen management.

 Clinically Relevant Fiber Types